roemvaar/cs_notes/docs/algorithms/dfs.md

 ![bfs_dfs](../../assets/img/bfs_dfs.png)

 In DFS, we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
 That is, we go deep first (hence the name depth-first search) before we go wide.

 ---

+## **2. Key Concepts**

+* DFS usually uses recursion.

+* In DFS, you need a stack.
+Usually, DFS uses the recursive stack to avoid creating a new data structure.

+---

+## **3. Applications**

+* **Pathfinding in Games:** DFS is often used in video games for pathfinding and exploring game maps.
+* **Web Crawling:** search engines use DFS to traverse web pages.
+When indexing the web, crawlers explore links on a page in depth before backtracking to explore other links, effectively building a comprehensive map of the internet.
+* **Puzzle Solving:** DFS is used in solving puzzles like mazes or Sudoku.

+---